BYU-I-Student-Projects/Fall_25_HomeNetAI/docs/GroupProjectPlan.md

 <!-- Describe the program you will create.
 What is the objective of the software?
 What kind of Database are you planning to use?
 What Platform are you using?
 What languages are you using?
 What frameworks might you use? -->
 The IoT Smart Home Dashboard will combine real-time weather data and simulated smart home sensor data into a single platform.
-Data will be collected hourly, stored in a SQL database, and displayed in a React-based UI.
+Data will be collected hourly, stored in a SQL database, and accessed via REST API.
 AI/ML models will add predictive insights, anomaly detection, and chatbot support.
 A notification system will provide users with timely alerts.